 VA loans are much like other types of loans, but specific to VA loans are particular jargon that can be hard to understand without a clear explanation of each of them and how they work in the overall process to getting your VA loan.
 Here at The Reichert Mortgage Team, because we understand how these definitions are sometimes confusing, we’ve provided this handy VA loan glossary to aid you in the process of purchasing or refinancing with the VA home guaranteed loan.
 We hope it serves you well!
-If you have any additional questions, you can read our VA FAQ, or contact us on the form at the bottom of the page.
+If you have any additional questions, you can read our VA FAQ, or contact us today.

 An unbiased professional opinion of the value of your home.
 Different from home inspections, appraisals provide a general overview of the estimated value of the home and are required for all VA loan purchases.